tetherless-world/SQuARE/index.md

     dct:description "fictional is the quality of an entity that exists only in a creative work of fiction." ;
     rdfs:label "fictional" .

-val-kb:ImaginaryFriend
+sets-kb:ImaginaryFriend
     rdfs:label "my imaginary friend" ;
     rdf:type sio:Real ;
     rdf:type sio:Fictional .
 ```
-A reasoner should infer `val-kb:ImaginaryFriend rdf:type owl:Nothing .` or that an inconsistency occurs.
+A reasoner should infer `sets-kb:ImaginaryFriend rdf:type owl:Nothing .` or that an inconsistency occurs.
 #### Property Disjointness
 **Axiom**